AdaCore/gnatstudio/docs/users_guide/extending.rst

     .. index:: fast project loading

-    If the project contains a number of restrictions, this preference provides major speed up when GPS parses the project.
+    If the project contains a number of restrictions, this preference significantly speeds up loading time when GPS parses the project.
     This is especially noticeable if the source files are on a network drive.

     GPS assumes the following restrictions are true when this preference is enabled.
 If any are false, no error is reported and there be only minor effects in GPS.
-For example, if will not be able to detect that two files are the same if one of them is a symbolic link, although GPS stills warns if you are trying to overwrite a file modified on the disk.
+For example, it will not be able to detect that two files are the same if one of them is a symbolic link, although GPS still warns if you are trying to overwrite a file modified on the disk.

     The restrictions are the following: